samirkumardas/jmuxer/README.md

 *mode* - Available values are: both, video and audio.
 Default is both

+*videoCodec* - Either H264 or H265 (browser must support H265 to work).
+Default is H264

 *flushingTime* - Buffer flushing time in milliseconds.
 Default value is 500 milliseconds.
 Set `flushingTime` to 0 if you want to flash buffer immediately or find any lag.

 *maxDelay* - Maximum delay time in milliseconds.
 Default value is 500 milliseconds.